 The Nature of Matter: All matter in the universe is composed of atoms.
 Certain atoms group together to form molecules.
 Molecules and atoms group together in various ways to form everything we see.
 Thus far there are 92 different atoms that exist naturally to form the universe.
 These atoms are called elements.
 There are other atoms or elements that can be made artificially most of which exist for only a short time before they decompose.
 There are three components that make up atoms and they are the proton, the electron, and the neutron.
 The proton and the electron have what is known as an electrical charge that can exert an influence on other protons and electrons.
 Protons and electrons are attracted to each other.
-Scientists define the electrical charge of a proton as a positive charge (+), and the charge of an electron as negative (-).
-Even though the proton is much more massive than an electron, their charge of one electron is -1.
+The electrical charge of a proton is positive (+), and the charge of an electron is negative (-).
+Even though the proton is much more massive than an electron their charges are considered to be equal in strength.
+The charge of one proton is +1, and the charge of one electron is -1.
 When an equal number of protons and electrons combine to from an atom the charges are considered to be neutralized to the outside world and the charge of an atom is considered to be zero (0).
 Figure 210.1 is a representation of an atom.